How do all of the programs designed to support startups actually help?

 I’m also very excited about what comes next.
-I think that the multiplier effect from successes like Trade Me, Xero, Vend and Timely is still massively underestimated.
+The multiplier effect from successes like Trade Me, Xero, Vend and Timely is huge and probably still underestimated.
 Unprecedented amounts of capital and expertise are recycling directly into the next wave of ventures.
 From my perspective, the future is bright.

-Which just makes me doubly sad so many people continue to put so much effort into these various derivative programs, and then wonder why their results don’t quite match.
+Which just makes me doubly sad that so many people continue to put so much effort into various derivative programs, and then wonder why their results don’t quite match.

 In our desire to create a vibrant ecosystem of startups in New Zealand we forgot that what this really means is creating more successful startups.
 We can layer on as many derivatives as we like, but it will make little difference otherwise.
 The underlying ventures and specifically the people working on them are the limiting factor.

-Pay attention to those who talk about a startup they are working on.
-Think about what you can do to help them with that specific venture - this could span from very high-fidelity things such as working with them directly as an employee or adviser or investing cash right through to lower-touch but sometimes still impactful things like giving them your perspective on a problem they currently have, based on your experience.
+We should pay attention to people talking about a startup they are working on.
+Think about what we can all do to help them with that specific venture.
+This could span from very high-fidelity things such as working with them directly as an employee or adviser or investing cash right through to lower-touch but sometimes still impactful things like giving them our perspective on a problem they currently have, based on our experience.

-But, if somebody wants to talk to you about the ecosystem as a whole … run!
+But if anybody wants to talk about the ecosystem as a whole … run!

-If you really want to contribute to building an ecosystem of great startup companies in New Zealand then all you need to do is focus on creating one great company.
-That’s hard enough and will probably require your full attention!
+The biggest contribution we can each make to building an ecosystem of great startup companies in New Zealand is to focus on creating one great company.
+That’s hard enough and will probably require our full attention.

 Be aware that everybody who participates in the startup ecosystem has a business model.
 Just as your own venture has a business model.
 It’s okay to stop and ask if others’ business models make sense for you and your venture.
 Often they won’t.
 You should not feel obliged to spend your precious time or money on anybody else’s venture, just because you are both part of the same ecosystem.

 If you are taking investment from a venture fund, think about their business model.
 If you are applying to an accelerator program, think about their business model.
 If you have a “cheap” desk in a shared working space, think about their business model.
-If you are working with advisers or consultants (especially those who are inclined to peddle the idea that failure is a glorious and exciting step on the path to success), think about their business model.
-If you’re pitching to a room full of investors, think about who is getting paid in that moment (i.e. who sold the tickets, or clipping the ticket on any investment offered as a result), what they promised you and what their business model is.
+If you are working with advisers or consultants (especially people who are inclined to peddle the idea that failure is a glorious and exciting step on the path to inevitable success), think about their business model.
+If you’re pitching to a room full of investors, think about who is getting paid (i.e. who sold the tickets, or who is clipping the ticket on any capital invested), what they promised you and what their business model is.